Equator: A New World View

 It is a region of jungle and volcano, of sandy islands and sparkling sea, of tortoises older than time and leopards who hunt by night – all beneath a roiling Sun that offers no real seasons and brings, twice a year, the strange spectacle of days without shadows.

 The equatorial region is, literally, the original Paradise.
 It is where almost all life, including humanity, began.
-It is the most bio-diverse area of Earth and the only one where creatures do not go extinct.
-It is a land where days never vary, where there are no seasons and where, twice a year, there are no shadows.
+The equatorial region is the most bio-diverse area of Earth and the only one where creatures do not go extinct.
+It is a land where days never vary.
+There are no seasons and, twice a year, there are no shadows.

 And it is ground zero for global warming.
 In our era, the Sun overhead has grown pitiless, forcing all creatures to flee to the north or south.
 An exodus from Eden has begun, creating a cascade of unpredictable, fascinating and scary conflicts.” – from Primitive Entertainment